samwhelp/brgvos-void/README.md

 # BRGV-OS [<img src="https://img.shields.io/sourceforge/dt/brgv-os.svg" />](https://sourceforge.net/projects/brgv-os/files/brgv-os-2025/) [<img src="./screenshots/bandage_sourceforge_dark.png" width="106" height="106" />](https://sourceforge.net/projects/brgv-os/)

-**BRGV-OS** is a custom [Void Linux](https://voidlinux.org/) based distribution that aims to facilitate developers, researchers and users to transitioning from Windows or MacOS to Linux by maintaining familiar operational habits and workflows.
+**BRGV-OS** is a custom [Void Linux](https://voidlinux.org/) based distribution that aims to facilitate developers, researchers and users to transitioning from Windows&#174; or MacOS&#174; to Linux&#174; by maintaining familiar operational habits and workflows.
 This work was do it for our job needs at Gene Bank research institute from Suceava, Romania, but anyone can use or modify for their needs.
 The name **BRGV** is an acronym from Romanian "**B**anca de **R**esurse **G**enetice **V**egetale" (shortly in English Gene Bank), and **OS** mean, of course, **O**perating **S**ystem.